danstevensonxyz/danstevensonxyz/content/blog/building-apis-with-express-and-axios-northcoders-week-5/index.md

     module.exports = app

-Since we were building APIs, the assumption with this app.js file is that all requests would include `/api` at the base of the request path.
+Since we were building APIs, the assumption with this `app.js` file is that all requests would include `/api` at the base of the request path.

-The request then enters the API router, whos job is to pass path-specific requests on to the relevant router.
+The request then enters the API router, whose job is to pass path-specific requests on to the relevant router.
 In our example project, we were building API requests for a Spotify alternative, so path specific requests included `/api/albums`, `/api/songs` and `/api/lyrics`.

     const express = require("express");
     const albumsRouter = require("./albumsRouter.js");